upmanNimisha/data-analyst-journey/README.md

 # data-analyst-journey
-My journey to becoming a Data Analyst
+My journey to become a Data Analyst